 We typically bundle customer support with arrangements for our solutions and offer professional services for implementation and training.
 In deploying and using our platform and solutions, our customers may require the assistance of our services teams to resolve complex technical and operational issues.
 Increased customer demand for support, without corresponding revenue, could increase costs and adversely affect our operating results.
 We may also be unable to respond quickly enough to accommodate short-term increases in customer demand for support.
 If we fail to meet our service level commitments, which relate to uptime or response times, or if we suffer extended periods of unavailability for our solutions, we may be contractually obligated to provide these customers with service credits or we could face contract terminations and be required to provide refunds of prepaid unused fees.
 Our sales are highly dependent on our reputation and on positive recommendations from our existing customers.
-Any failure to maintain high-quality product support or services, could adversely affect our reputation, and our ability to sell our solutions to existing and new customers.
+Any failure to maintain high-quality customer support and professional services, or a market perception that we do not maintain high-quality product support or services, could adversely affect our reputation, and our ability to sell our solutions to existing and new customers.